Joe Hamilton (American football): Professional career

-Due to his lack of prototypical height for an NFL quarterback (standing just 5'10"/1.78 m), he fell to the 7th round of the 2000 NFL Draft before being drafted by the Tampa Bay Buccaneers.
+Due to his lack of prototypical height for an NFL quarterback (standing just 5'10"/1.78 m), he fell to the 7th round of the 2000 NFL draft before being drafted by the Tampa Bay Buccaneers.
 In three years with the Buccaneers he only played four downs in a single regular-season game.
-In 2002, the Buccaneers allocated Hamilton to NFL Europe, where he led the Frankfurt Galaxy to 5-2 record in 2002 before suffering a torn ACL.
+In 2002, the Buccaneers allocated Hamilton to NFL Europe, where he led the Frankfurt Galaxy to 5–2 record in 2002 before suffering a torn ACL.
 He spent the entire 2002 NFL season on injured reserve and was released by the Buccaneers at the end of the season.
 He received a Super Bowl ring following the Buccaneers' victory in Super Bowl XXXVII.

-He signed with the Arena Football League's Orlando Predators in 2004 and guided the team to a 9-5 record and the playoffs, despite suffering another knee injury and missing two and a half games.
+He signed with the Arena Football League's Orlando Predators in 2004 and guided the team to a 9–5 record and the playoffs, despite suffering another knee injury and missing two and a half games.

 He was then signed by the Indianapolis Colts in 2004, reuniting with former Buccaneers coach Tony Dungy, but only saw limited action in one game before being released during the season.

 He returned to the Orlando Predators where he was the starting quarterback through the 2006 season.
-He has a 32-15 record as the Predators' starter and led them to ArenaBowl XX in 2006, losing 69-61 to the Chicago Rush.
+He had a 32–15 record as the Predators' starter and led them to ArenaBowl XX in 2006, losing 69–61 to the Chicago Rush.
 With a win, Hamilton would have become the first player in history to own both a Super Bowl and ArenaBowl ring.
 In the 2006 off-season, he was released by the Orlando Predators.